thegamingden/the-ends-of-the-matrix/src/introduction.md

 that, or that if they do that at the very least they will not produce a such perfect storm which relegates the concept of the Matrix Specialist to the dustbin of history.

+## Versioning

+This document is based on [The 4.01 Version](http://tgdmb.com/viewtopic.php?t=48836), but it has been modified since then.
+Changes to formatting, or even small changes that fix minor logic errors (such as Machine Sprites getting a Clearsight Complex Form instead of the Perception Skill they should have) are not particularly marked out.
+However, there are a few spots where the 4.01 version simply doesn't cover some case that has since come up in play.
+For those things, I've written in new rules that work with the rest of the ruleset.
+Those entirely new rules are marked as "Bonus Rule", so that you know that I've made something up.
+If the Bonus Rules are dumb you can blame me and my gaming groups, not Frank.

+-Lokathor